 To be considered for the Homeland Security MPS program you must:

-- Have a minimum of two years of professional experience including, but not limited to: Public safety, homeland security, federal/state/local law enforcement, related government contractors, information technology, critical infrastructure, or the financial sector.
+Have a minimum of two years of professional experience in homeland security including, but not limited to, public safety, intelligence, federal/state/local/tribal law enforcement, related government contractors, information technology, or critical infrastructure; or a bachelor's degree in a related field and are looking to pursue a career in homeland security.

 Our tuition and fees vary by program and location, generally increasing annually.
 This is an estimate based on current tuition rates and fee structures.
 Total tuition and fees will vary according to the courses taken and the timeframe in which you complete your coursework.